CASDAV/DotNet.LearningNotes/DotNet/1.Environment Setup/Postman Installation.md

 Postman is an API(application programming interface) development tool which helps to build, test and modify APIs.
 Almost any functionality that could be needed by any developer is encapsulated in this tool.
 It is used by over 5 million developers every month to make their API development easy and simple.
 It has the ability to make various types of HTTP requests(GET, POST, PUT, PATCH), saving environments for later use, converting the API to code for various languages(like JavaScript, Python).

+>[!note]
-<p style="color:yellow">Note: For more information about Postman visit the following links <a href="https://www.postman.com/product/what-is-postman/">Postman</a> <a href="https://www.geeksforgeeks.org/introduction-postman-api-development/">Geeks for Geeks: Introduction to Postman for API Development</a> </p>
+>For more information about Postman visit the following links <a href="https://www.postman.com/product/what-is-postman/">Postman oficial site</a> and <a href="https://www.geeksforgeeks.org/introduction-postman-api-development/">Geeks for Geeks: Introduction to Postman for API Development</a>.

 ## Linux